Coventry Building Society Arena: Wasps

 In September 2014, Simon Gilbert of the Coventry Telegraph broke the news that Wasps (formerly London Wasps) were in talks to permanently relocate to the arena, from their home at Adams Park, in High Wycombe.
 In October 2014 Wasps announced that from December 2014 they would play their home games at the Coventry Building Society Arena.
-On 14 November 2014 Wasps confirmed the purchase of the final 50% of shares in the stadium from the Higgs Charity to become outright owners of the facility.
+On 14 November 2014 Wasps confirmed the purchase of the final 50% of shares in the stadium from the Alan Edward Higgs Charity to become outright owners of the facility.

 After Wasps purchased the remaining 50% from the Alan Edward Higgs Charity in November 2014, the club announced that the north stand would be renamed "The Higgs Charity Stand", and added that 50 pence would be donated to the charity from each ticket sold in that stand.

 Wasps played their first home match as owners at the stadium against London Irish on 21 December 2014.
 The match saw Coventry-born Andy Goode set a Premiership Rugby record with the most points scored in a single match with a total of 33.
 It was not the only record broken at the time as the attendance of 28,254 meant it was the largest attendance at a Rugby Premiership match at a recognised home ground.

 The Rugby Premiership attendance record was broken again when Leicester Tigers came to the arena.
-The overall attendance was 32,019 meaning it was the highest attendance at the stadium for a sporting event as well as the largest attendance at a Rugby Premiership match at a recognised home ground.
-Leicester Tigers beat Wasps by a score of 26–21 on their first trip to the stadium.
+The overall attendance was 32,019, meaning it was the highest attendance at the stadium for a sporting event as well as the largest attendance at a Rugby Premiership match at a recognised home ground.
+Leicester Tigers beat Wasps by a score of 21-26 on their first trip to the stadium.

 Samoa became the first international side to play at the stadium in a Rugby World Cup warm-up match when they faced Wasps on 5 September 2015.

-Wasps recorded their biggest ever win in the Champions Cup on 15 October 2016 when they defeated Italian side Zebre 82-14 after scoring 12 tries.
+Wasps recorded their biggest ever win in the Champions Cup on 15 October 2016 when they defeated Italian side Zebre 82–14 after scoring twelve tries.

-On 28 November 2022 all external Wasps signage was removed from the stadium confirming the end of their association with the stadium.
+On 28 November 2022, all external Wasps signage was removed from the stadium, confirming the end of their association with the stadium.
+Internal signage has also since been removed.